Electric cars – the ultimate guide

 Charging with a home charging station

-Having a home charging unit can decrease the time it takes to charge your EV by up to 10 times!
+Having a home charging unit can decrease the time it takes to charge your EV by up to 10 times.
 They also increase safety as there is no need for cable trailing around your house.
+All you have to do is order one and have it installed at a dedicated point (usually, next to where you park your car).
+Unfortunately, there is an initial installation cost of up to £1,000.

 dedicated electric car charging points